inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 # Scale Up and Organize Simulation Batches with Projects and Metadata

-In this tutorial, you'll learn how to run multiple simulations in parallel — each with its own input directory — and manage them efficiently using the Inductiva API.
+In this tutorial, you'll learn how to run multiple simulations in parallel, each with its own input directory, and manage them efficiently using the Inductiva API.
 You'll see how to submit multiple simulations to the cloud, organize them with projects and metadata, monitor their progress using the [Console](https://console.inductiva.ai/dashboard), and finally, download the results in a